buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 An IPv6 deployment, whether enterprise, residential or other, may use combinations of IPv6 GUAs, IPv6 ULAs, IPv4 globals, IPv4 RFC1918 addresses, and may or may not use some form of NAT.
 However, this document makes no comment or recommendation on how ULAs are used, or on the use of NAT in an IPv6 network.

-# Terminology

-{::boilerplate bcp14-tagged}

-GUA: Global Unicast Addresses as defined in {{RFC3587}}

-ULA: Unique Local Addresses as defined in {{RFC4193}}

-Known-local ULA: A ULA prefix that an individual organization/site has determined to be local to a given node/network/administrative domain

-RA: IPv6 Router Advertisement as defined in {{RFC4861}}

-PIO: IPv6 Prefix Information Option as defined in {{RFC4861}}

-SLAAC: IPv6 Stateless Address Auto-configuration {{RFC4862}}

-# Operational Issues Regarding Preference for IPv4 addresses over ULAs
+## Operational Issues Regarding Preference for IPv4 addresses over ULAs

 With multi-addressing being the norm for IPv6, more so where nodes are dual-stack, the ability for a node to pick an appropriate address pair for communication is very important.